 Practice relaxation exercises on a blanket in preparation for nap time or nursing.
 Teach your dog how to walk on a loose leash so that you, your baby, and your dog can enjoy long strolls through the neighborhood.

 Most dogs are scolded for an over exuberant greeting when mom first comes home from the hospital, this can make for a stressful introduction to family life.
-Baby steps.
+Rather than being reactive to this type of greeting, plan for it.

-When coming home from the hospital Dad should wait outside with the baby and Mom should come inside alone to greet the dog, put him on leash, and reward calm behavior.
+Here’s what you should do when coming home from the hospital.
+Dad (or partner) should wait outside with the baby and Mom should come inside alone to greet the dog, put him on leash, and reward calm behavior with high value treats.
 If the dog is calm when Dad comes in with the baby, you can allow the dog to sniff at the baby’s toes.
 If the dog seems nervous, or overly-excited, lead the dog to a training mat and provide reinforcement when he targets the mat.
 When in doubt, err on the side of caution, and save the introduction for a later time when the dog is more relaxed.

 Brush up on canine body language and stress signals, and use this knowledge to read your dog when he is around infants, toddlers, strangers and unfamiliar objects.
-Contact a professional trainer (Legends Dog Training) for tips on how to improve your dog’s social skills, if you notice early warning signs of fear or anxiety.
+If you notice early warning signs of fear or anxiety, you can set-up an online behavior consultation for tips on how to improve your dog’s social skills and to help them feel more comfortable.